Blessing of dimension in Bayesian inference on covariance matrices: Acknowledgments

 \section{Acknowledgments}

 This work was partially supported by Merck, the United States Office of Naval Research (ONR) under grant N00014-21-1-2510, the European Research Council (ERC) under grant 856506, and the National Institutes of Health (NIH) under grant R01ES035625.
-Code used to implement CC-FABLE used in the simulation experiments and the gene expression data application is available to download at \url{https://github.com/shounakch/FABLE}.
+Code used to implement FABLE in the simulation experiments and the gene expression data application is available to download at \url{https://github.com/shounakch/FABLE}.
+The authors would also like to thank Sunrit Chakraborty and Peter Dunson for helpful comments and suggestions.